floss1138/dbDotCad/README.md

 3. Define the latest appropriate mongodb version as a link or accept the default in the header variable:
 `$mongodb_latest`
-check the [mongodb download page](https://www.mongodb.org/downloads) for the latest version)
+Check the [mongodb download page](https://www.mongodb.org/downloads) for the latest version
 4. Save the revised script.
 5. Before running the build, consider capturing the build output to a file
 `script ddcbuild_capture.txt`